-Learning and Training is very important in the Diocese of West Yorkshire & the Dales.
+Learning and Training is very important in the Diocese of Leeds.
 We believe that all Christians are on a journey.
 On that journey God equips us to be disciples.
 Energy for the journey is vital; without resources travellers become discouraged and tired.

 The resource Centres in Wakefield and Mirfield offer a diverse range of resources for diverse groups of people.